ArtoriasCode/jwtgo/README.md

 A Go (Golang) Backend Clean Architecture project with Gin, MongoDB and JWT Authentication Middleware.

-The project was created for educational purposes and can be used in your projects as needed.
+The project was created for educational purposes and is not ideal.
+It has its shortcomings, which are gradually being corrected.

 ## Project architecture
-The architecture of a web application consists of 5 main layers:
+The architecture of a web application consists of these layers:
 - Reverse Proxy
 - API Gateway
+- Microservice
+- Database

+The architecture of the microservice application consists of these layers:
 - Server
 - Service
 - Repository